Diagnosing the AGN population origin of TeV neutrinos with their spatial correlation: Conclusions

 \section{Conclusions}

 We have evaluated the prospect of diagnosing the correlation between X-ray AGNs and high-energy neutrinos with future neutrino telescopes, incorporating both statistical and systematic effects.
 By combining a flux-weighted likelihood method with realistic detector performance and observational constraints, we have found that: \begin{itemize} \item \textbf{Dominant role of angular resolution:} The sensitivity of AGN--neutrino correlation is primarily driven by the point-spread function of neutrino detectors.
-Achieving sub-degree resolution, particularly $\lesssim 0.1^\circ$, dramatically reduces background contamination and enhances the significance of detection.
-For example, with $2000$ events and a $0.1^\circ$ resolution, a $5\sigma$ detection is achievable, whereas resolutions coarser than $0.4^\circ$ would require orders of magnitude more events.
+Achieving sub-degree resolution, particularly $\lesssim 0.1^\circ$, dramatically reduces background contamination and enhances the significance of detection. {For example, with sub-$0.1^\circ$ angular resolution, a sample of several thousand neutrinos are enough to reach a $5\sigma$ detection of the AGN--neutrino spatial correlation.
+In contrast, for angular resolutions worse than $\sim0.4^\circ$, random coincidences strongly dilute the signal, and orders of magnitude more events would be required.}

 \item \textbf{Source separation criterion:} To minimize source confusion and ensure robust association between neutrinos and AGNs, we require the mean angular separation between two selected AGNs to exceed three times of the detector's PSF width (i.e., $\bar{d} > 3\sigma_{\rm psf}$).
 This criterion effectively avoids source confusion.